Net Revenue Retention Rate

 What is a good Net Revenue Retention Rate benchmark?

 In a SaaS business, a Net Revenue Retention Rate >100% is a growth indicator.
 Across all SaaS companies, the median Net Retention Rate is ~100%.
 Higher Annual Contract Value (ACV) products have a higher Net Retention Rates.
 For SaaS companies selling into small and medium businesses (SMBs), a good Net Retention Rate is 90%.
 For Enterprise SaaS, 125% is considered a good Net Retention Rate.

 NRR is an indication of how well a company can not only renew, but generate additional revenue from its customers following an initial sale, in what’s often referred to as a “land and expand” strategy.
-Net Retention Rate is also an important component of profitability.
+NRR is also an important component of profitability.
 Acquiring a new customer can be 5 - 25 times more costly than retaining an existing customer.
 By keeping and expanding your existing customers, you reduce your Customer Acquisition Cost (CAC), therefore increasing your profitability.

 For a comprehensive understanding of retention, it’s important to track both the percentage of all customers who renew or cancel contracts, measured by logo churn, and the percentage of all revenue dollars under contract which renew.

-Metrics related to Net Revenue Retention Rate Frequently Asked Questions
+Net Revenue Retention Rate Frequently Asked Questions